CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/FabricSwitchClusterProfile.md

 `func (o *FabricSwitchClusterProfile) UnsetConfigContext()`

 UnsetConfigContext ensures that no value is present for ConfigContext, not even an explicit nil
+### GetDeployStatus

+`func (o *FabricSwitchClusterProfile) GetDeployStatus() string`

+GetDeployStatus returns the DeployStatus field if non-nil, zero value otherwise.

+### GetDeployStatusOk

+`func (o *FabricSwitchClusterProfile) GetDeployStatusOk() (*string, bool)`

+GetDeployStatusOk returns a tuple with the DeployStatus field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeployStatus

+`func (o *FabricSwitchClusterProfile) SetDeployStatus(v string)`

+SetDeployStatus sets DeployStatus field to given value.

+### HasDeployStatus

+`func (o *FabricSwitchClusterProfile) HasDeployStatus() bool`

+HasDeployStatus returns a boolean if a field has been set.

+### GetDeployedSwitches

+`func (o *FabricSwitchClusterProfile) GetDeployedSwitches() string`

+GetDeployedSwitches returns the DeployedSwitches field if non-nil, zero value otherwise.

+### GetDeployedSwitchesOk

+`func (o *FabricSwitchClusterProfile) GetDeployedSwitchesOk() (*string, bool)`

+GetDeployedSwitchesOk returns a tuple with the DeployedSwitches field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDeployedSwitches

+`func (o *FabricSwitchClusterProfile) SetDeployedSwitches(v string)`

+SetDeployedSwitches sets DeployedSwitches field to given value.

+### HasDeployedSwitches

+`func (o *FabricSwitchClusterProfile) HasDeployedSwitches() bool`

+HasDeployedSwitches returns a boolean if a field has been set.

 ### GetSwitchProfilesCount

 `func (o *FabricSwitchClusterProfile) GetSwitchProfilesCount() int64`